nicsuzor/wikijuris/cyberlaw/jurisdiction.markdown

 ## Choice of Law

 Once a court has determined whether it has personal and subject matter jurisdiction, it must decide whether the laws of that state or another country should be applied to proceedings.
-The rules that courts use to determine which laws should apply are known as choice of law rules.((Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 90 ff)) The primary legal question for the choice of law issue is: _which law governs the dispute?_ Different choice of law rules apply to different bodies of law.
+The rules that courts use to determine which laws should apply are known as choice of law rules.[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited201190ffAUTOREPLACED]

+[^AUTOREPLACEDBrianFitzgeraldetal_InternetandEcommerceLawBusinessandPolicy_ThomsonReutersProfessionalAustraliaLimited201190ffAUTOREPLACED]: Brian Fitzgerald et al, _Internet and E-commerce Law, Business and Policy_ (Thomson Reuters (Professional) Australia Limited, 2011) 90 ff

+ The primary legal question for the choice of law issue is: _which law governs the dispute?_ Different choice of law rules apply to different bodies of law.

 ### Contract Law